 Jadlodajnia U Stasi

 For those in search of a serving of classic Polish pierogi, U Pani Stasi is arguably the finest option on Krakow’s long list of so-called pierogarnia.
-An age-old joint that still packs a communist punch, shocking those who stroll in from Mikołajska Street with its stripped-down utilitarianism and stoic appearance (think plastic chairs and tables courtesy of This is England), U Stasi boasts some of the most celebrated dumplings in all of Krakow, nay, Poland.
+An age-old joint that still packs a communist punch, shocking those who stroll in from Mikołajska Street with its stripped-down utilitarianism and stoic appearance (think plastic chairs and tables like you used to have in school), U Stasi boasts some of the most celebrated dumplings in all of Krakow, nay, Poland.
 Expect everything from the ubiquitous ruski (packed with potato and cream cheese) to meat-filled options, and remember once they are gone, they’re gone!

 Mikołajska 16, +48 12 421 50 84